 The goal of the ACLP Trainee Mentorship Program is to offer guidance and additional support to psychiatry trainees (residents and fellows) interested in consultation-liaison psychiatry.
 With the field of C-L psychiatry expanding beyond inpatient consultation work, psychiatry residents and, at times CLP fellows, do not always have access or exposure to the multitude of CLP subspecialties and models of care.
 The ACLP Trainee Mentorship Program aims to connect psychiatry residents with CLP specialists in order to enhance their medical knowledge and assist with career choices.

 The ACLP Trainee Mentorship Program is facilitated by the ACLP Resident Education Subcommittee.
-Trainee ACLP members are invited to apply for the program by July 15.
+Trainee ACLP members are invited to sign up for the program by July 15.
 Based on their interest and location, applicants will be matched with a mentor from the ACLP mentorship database.
-Mentor/mentee pairs will be notified of the match by August 15.
+Mentor/mentee pairs will be notified of the match by September 1.
 At the end of the year, mentors and mentees will be asked to complete a follow-up survey and will be acknowledged during the ACLP annual meeting in November.

-Mentors are expected to provide their mentee with a minimum of four encounters per year (via phone, internet such as Skype, or in person if agreed upon by both parties).
+Mentors are expected to provide their mentee with a minimum of four encounters per year (via phone, video (Zoom; Skype, etc.), or in person if agreed upon by both parties).
 Mentors should work with their mentee to determine what kind of support will be most useful.
 Examples of topics for mentorship: